How we can help

 There are many ways you can ask for help

-The majority of our clients now use the Telephone Advice Line as their first point of contact to get full advice from the comfort of their own home.
-If you are a Carer or have an illness or disability contacting us by phone maybe the most convenient way to start the process of getting help.
+Many of our clients use the telephone to get full advice from the comfort of their own home.
+If you have an illness or disability or are a Carer then getting out to one of the outreaches can be a problem.
+Contacting us by phone is often a convenient way to start getting help.

-We try to give you full advice at first point of contact but if we need more time then an initial assessment helps us to find the most convenient appointment for you.
+We try to help you on the phone but if we need more time, then this initial assessment helps us to find the most convenient appointment for you.
 It could be in one of our many outreaches across the valley.

-If you don’t have access to a phone then use the ‘contact us‘ page to send us an e-mail explaining your problem.
+If you don’t have access to a phone or would prefer not to talk directly then you can use the ‘contact us‘ page to send an e-mail explaining your problem.

-If you would like to so some general research before coming to your appointment then we have a look at the following link.
+If you would like to take a look at the issues surrounding your problem before coming to your appointment then we have the following links.

 Our most common issues are Universal Credit, Benefits checks, Personal Independence Payment, Employment and Support Allowance, Attendance Allowance and Disability Living Allowance (for children).